tallesl/net-Query/README.md

 ## Configuration

-There's a `QuickQueryConfiguration` with the following options:
+There's a `QueryConfiguration` with the following options:

 * `EnumAsString`: Treat enum values as strings (rather than as integers).
 * `ManualClosing`: Connection/transaction closing should be done manually (see below).